Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

-Beyond being important in its own right, multicast serves as the basis for various communication settings, since many communication scenarios can be transformed into an equivalent MIMO multicast setting.
-This is the case for rateless coding over SISO and MIMO Gaussian channels \cite{JET:RatelessITW2011} (see also \secref{ss:multi_user_rateless}), permuted channels \cite{JET:Permuted_ISIT2012} (see also \secref{ss:multi_user_perms}), half- and full-duplex SISO and MIMO relaying \cite{JET:RatelessITW2011,JET:FullDuplexRelayITW2012}, two-way MIMO relaying \cite{JET:TwoWayRelayISIT11} and many others.
+Beyond being important in its own right, common-message BC serves as the basis for various communication settings, since many communication scenarios can be transformed into an equivalent MIMO common-message BC setting. \ver{ This is the case for rateless coding over SISO and MIMO Gaussian channels \cite{JET:RatelessITW2011} (see also \secref{ss:multi_user_rateless}), permuted channels \cite{JET:Permuted_ISIT2012} (see also \secref{ss:multi_user_perms}), half- and full-duplex SISO and MIMO relaying \cite{JET:RatelessITW2011,JET:FullDuplexRelayITW2012}, two-way MIMO relaying \cite{JET:TwoWayRelayISIT11,JET:TwoWayRelay:ISITA2014} and many others. }{ This is the case for rateless coding over SISO and MIMO Gaussian channels \cite{JET:RatelessITW2011,ayal_thesis}, permuted channels \cite{JET:Permuted_ISIT2012} (see also \secref{ss:multi_user_perms}), half- and full-duplex SISO and MIMO relaying \cite{JET:RatelessITW2011,JET:FullDuplexRelayITW2012}, two-way MIMO relaying \cite{JET:TwoWayRelayISIT11,JET:TwoWayRelay:ISITA2014} and many others. }

-Extension of the decoupling approach, which is at the heart of single-user scalar systems, to the multiple-user MIMO multicast problem requires, however, overcoming a major hurdle: (unitary) simultaneous diagonalization is not possible in general.\footnote{Even if all matrices are diagonal, constructing a practical capacity-achieving scheme is hard, since using scalar coding over the resulting parallel channels is limited to working w.r.t.\ the minimal gain over each sub-channel.}
+Extension of the decoupling approach, which is at the heart of single-user scalar systems, to the multiple-user MIMO common-message BC problem requires, however, overcoming a major hurdle: Not only is simultaneous diagonalization impossible, even the existence of appropriate joint triangularization for two users was not known to be possible until recently \cite{STUD:SP}.

-Hence, different practical approaches were proposed over the years for the problem of multicasting over Gaussian MIMO broadcast channels.
+Hence, different practical approaches have been proposed over the years for the problem of conveying a common message over Gaussian MIMO broadcast channels.
 However, none of these approaches is capacity achieving in general, even for simple cases.
-To illustrate this, we consider a simple two-user example.
+To illustrate this, we consider a simple three-user example.

-\begin{exmpl}[Degrees-of-freedom mismatch] Consider the following two-user channel:\footnote{Throughout this paper, vectors are denoted by boldface lower case letters, and matrices are denoted by upper case letters.
+\begin{exmpl}[Degrees-of-freedom mismatch] Consider the following three-user channel:\footnote{Throughout this paper, vectors are denoted by boldface lower case letters, and matrices are denoted by upper case letters.
 Logarithms are taken to base $2$ and rates are given in bits.}

 where $\bz_k$ is an additive white Gaussian noise (AWGN), specifically we assume to be circularly-symmetric Gaussian noise with unit power for each element $\cC \cN(0,I)$, $\bx$ is the channel vector subject to an average power constraint $P$, $H_k$ are the complex-valued channel matrices